 Generative patterns: Just-in-time Strategy Deployment

-Just-in-time (JIT) strategy deployment is of one of two key generative patterns in Agendashift, and is itself several patterns for the price of one.
+Just-in-time (JIT) strategy deployment is one of two key generative patterns in Agendashift, and is itself several patterns for the price of one.
 In particular, we bring together:

 - Strategy deployment as understood in Lean – often referred to by the Japanese term hoshin kanri – in which strategy is developed and refined collaboratively (with varying degrees of participation) over time and in response to the feedback generated through its implementation, solutions emerging from the people closest to the problem